lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Then, the fragment receiver may determine the fragment delivery reliability mode that is used for this fragment based on the Rule ID in that fragment.

 Upon receipt of a link fragment, the receiver starts constructing the original unfragmented packet.
 It uses the FCN and the order of arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
 A fragment payload may carry bytes from a SCHC compressed IPv6 header, an uncompressed IPv6 header or an IPv6 datagram data payload.
-An unfragmented packet could be a SCHC compressed or an uncompressed IPv6 packet (header and data).
 For example, the receiver may place the fragment payload within a payload datagram reassembly buffer at the location determined from: the FCN, the arrival order of the fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received fragments.
 Note that the size of the original, unfragmented packet cannot be determined from fragmentation headers.

 Fragmentation functionality uses the FCN value, which has a length of N bits.
 The All-1 and All-0 FCN values are used to control the fragmentation transmission.
-The FCN will be assigned sequentially in a decreasing order starting from 2^N-2, i.e. the highest possible FCN value depending on the FCN number of bits, but excluding the All-1 value.
+The FCN MUST be assigned sequentially in a decreasing order.
+The first FCN of a window is RECOMMENDED to be 2^N-2, i.e. the highest possible FCN value depending on the FCN number of bits, but excluding the All-1 value.
 In all modes, the last fragment of a packet must contain a MIC which is used to check if there are errors or missing fragments, and must use the corresponding All-1 fragment format.
 Also note that a fragment with an All-0 format is considered the last fragment of the current window.

 If the recipient receives the last fragment of a datagram (All-1), it checks for the integrity of the reassembled datagram, based on the MIC received.
 In No-ACK, if the integrity check indicates that the reassembled datagram does not match the original datagram (prior to fragmentation), the reassembled datagram MUST be discarded.
 In Window mode, a MIC check is also performed by the fragment receiver after reception of each subsequent fragment retransmitted after the first MIC check.